tsnellgrove/dark_castle3/doc/to_do.md

 		- 2) Ask, who or what is being acted on
 		- 3) Choose the noun that is most restrictive

-- MAYBE:
-	- TBD: pass 'creature' and 'mode' into verbe methods
-		- TBD: 'mode' = 'validate' or 'exe_std'

-4.5) Analyze noun classes... which ones update burt inv vs. read from burt inv?
-		- IDEA: start by implementing the burt inv updates in paralelle to active_gs updates
-		- IDEA: create 'jinventory' and 'jlook' commands to confirm that burt_creature matches active_gs.burt
-		- IDEA: now migrate the 'read' noun classes one-by-one to read from burt_creature (refactoring first as I go)
-		- IDEA: lastly, when all methods point to burt_creature, I can comment out the active_gs.burt update methods and test
-		- IDEA: Refactor as I go; provide a 'silent mode' for each method() for when it is called by a non-burt creature
-	- IDEAS:
-		- refactoring noun classes for burt-as-creature
-			- TBD: move go() to Creature
+*** MAYBE ***
 - think abour 'source' and 'desination'... e.g. for take(), source = is_item in <room>.obj_scope; destination = <creature>.hand_lst
+	- need to do a detailed mapping of what is required for success in each noun_class() method
 - can we have 'burt' be the default <creature> but other options available?
+	- TBD: in noun methods, do I need to pass init_creature to each verb method in order for mode = 'creature_exe' to work??
 	- this would allow give() to become a noun class method... essentially a take() initiated by burt
 	- likewise, show() becomes an examine initiated by burt
+	- TBD: change goblin re-arm result to take() rather than put_in_hand()
 	- maybe each Creature has its own description list?
 		- desc list as creature attribute ???
 	- with a default examine() response similar to "the X is not interesting"
-			- need to do a detailed mapping of what is required for success in each noun_class() method
 - IDEAS - future
 	- does creature_state really have any value?
 Maybe build hedgehog before pulling the plug on this one
+	- Note: active_gs.hero enables player to take on different characters in the game (e.g. Burt could become a mouse)
 	- IDEA: for Creatures, instead of headgehog_distracted_mach, maybe I just need a creature_distracted attribute???
 (NO)
 	- non-humanoid monster could be a special weapon description case (fun new puzzle idea)
-			- for burt maybe add brass_lantern - always trust and shining in your off hand... wouldn't want that to go out now would we?
+	- for burt maybe add brass_lantern - always trusty and shining in your off hand... wouldn't want that to go out now would we?
 Grues...
 	- princess 'poise' & 'moxie'
 	- valor; caprecious and messy sort of valor - sort of show up three sheets to the wind but ready to save the day
 	- create all_lst, item_lst, and mach_lst methods for creature class

-		- TBD: in noun methods, do I need to pass init_creature to each verb method in order for mode = 'creature_exe' to work??
+*** LEGACY ***
+- TBD: Analyze noun classes... which ones update burt inv vs. read from burt inv?
+	- IDEA: start by implementing the burt inv updates in paralelle to active_gs updates
+	- IDEA: create 'jinventory' and 'jlook' commands to confirm that burt_creature matches active_gs.burt
+	- IDEA: now migrate the 'read' noun classes one-by-one to read from burt_creature (refactoring first as I go)
+	- IDEA: lastly, when all methods point to burt_creature, I can comment out the active_gs.burt update methods and test
+	- IDEA: Refactor as I go; provide a 'silent mode' for each method() for when it is called by a non-burt creature
+- IDEAS:
+	- refactoring noun classes for burt-as-creature
+		- TBD: move go() to Creature
-	5) integrate burt with active_gs (get_hero method)
+- TBD: integrate burt with active_gs (get_hero method)
 	- How to pass burt obj? maybe active_gs.get_hero(); burt saved in dict
-		- Note: get_hero() enables player to take on different characters in the game (e.g. Burt could become a mouse)
 	- does get_hero bias us towards a search for current hero room?
 Or do we still cache 'room' in active_gs ???
-	6) move burt_obj from room to room (features attribute) when active_gs moves
+	- TBD: move burt_obj from room to room (features attribute) when active_gs moves
 		- Burt to be in room features
-	7) universal descriptors => burt_obj
-	8) updaate burt hand & inventory changes in parallel to active_gs (create setter methods for creatures)
+	- updaate burt hand & inventory changes in parallel to active_gs (create setter methods for creatures)
-		- TBD: change goblin re-arm result to take() rather than put_in_hand()
-	9) update module-by-module to read from active_gs to burt_obj (create getter methods for creatures)
+	- update module-by-module to read from active_gs to burt_obj (create getter methods for creatures)
-	10) eliminate attack_burt method
-	11) does room_scope now become a Room method?
+	- does room_scope now become a Room method?
-	12) comment out active_gs hand & inv updates
+	- comment out active_gs hand & inv updates
-	13) lots of testing!!!
+	-  lots of testing!!!
-	14) clean-up comments
+	- clean-up comments
-	- TBD: move active_gs.universal_lst timer obj to burt.invis_lst
 	- TBD: for ViewOnly create methoed 'vis_lst(): return []' to simplify Room.vis_lst() ???
-- TBD: improve natural language / paragraph (vs. outline) read of examine()
-	- TBD: Room
-	- TBD: Creature
-- TBD: refactor Creature / attack() => 'attack x with y'
-	- TBD: move to algorithmic key generation (gets rid of whole show_dict; big parts of give_dict)
-	- TBD: re-org attack and attack_burt to enable modes: validate, exe_std, exe_silent, exe_creature
-	- TBD: re-org to identify 'attacker' and 'winner'
-	- TBD: re-code attack / attack_burt response correctly based on in-line notes
-		- TBD: change to 'attack x with y' (default to obj in hand?); Maybe hedgehog laughs at an attack with a non-weapon?

 ##########################